How to Spot a Veteran

 How to Spot a Fake Veteran

-However, some people use a fake veteran status to scam others out of money or resources.
+However, it's also important to be aware that some people do use a fake veteran status to scam others out of money or resources.
 This is especially true when it comes to military romance scams.
-If you think something is a scam or suspect it might be a scam, it probably is.

 How can you spot a military romance scammer?
 Here are a few common military romance scam claims: